“In a bureaucracy and a meritocracy, emotions are seen as negatives or irrational,

 With that said, let’s do a quick recap.
 What’s a good example of a meritocracy organization that was not mentioned in the last article?

-Well, consider that of the hit TV series known as House — staring Hugh Laurie as Gregory House, M.D., the main character of the American medical drama.
+Well, consider the hit TV series known as House — staring Hugh Laurie as Gregory House, M.D., the main character of the American medical drama.

 Dr. House lead the Diagnostic department, which was made of a team of highly skilled, trained, and competent diagnosticians at the fictional Princeton-Plainsboro Teaching Hospital in Princeton, New Jersey.